The Politics Shed- A Free Text Book for all students of Politics.

 Multiple factors have shaped a uniquely American approach to public bureaucracy, including a cultural skepticism towards government authority and capability, the absence of constitutional grounding, ambiguous guidance, political obligations imposed on neutral agents, and trial-and-error organisational frameworks.

 Cultural skepticism toward government authority and capability has been noted for decades.
 Political scientist Harold Laski remarked that many Americans perceive government actions as inferior to those executed by individuals or private corporations.
 This perspective remains relevant today.
 Recent Gallup polls indicate that less than half of Americans have confidence in the government’s ability to address both domestic and international issues.
 Trust in handling domestic matters hovered around fifty per cent during the Obama administration and has declined further under President Trump.
 Many Americans equate bureaucracy with sluggishness and ineffectiveness.
 They hold a strong belief that individual choices within a marketplace result in greater efficiency, viewing government spending as wasteful.
 By 2014, it was estimated that 51 cents of every dollar paid in taxes to Washington, D.C. was perceived as squandered.
 In contrast, many European countries possess longstanding traditions of robust central government bureaucracies that played a crucial role in their development as nation-states.
 In some of these countries, such as France, government officials often maintain a distinct identity separate from politicians, leading citizens to demonstrate more respect and support for bureaucratic actions than is common in the United States.
 However, this trend may be shifting.
-The rise of populist movements across Europe has resulted in an increase in public distrust of traditional institutions, with the military being a notable exception.
+The rise of populist movements across Europe has increased public distrust of traditional institutions, with the military being a notable exception.
 As faith in national governments wanes in Europe, the respect historically shown towards government administrators may also diminish.